chrisnoonan98675/site/xl-release/how-to/using-markdown-in-xl-release.markdown

 weight: 465
 ---

 XL Release allows your to style your text using Markdown syntax.
 Markdown is a way to indicate headers, hyperlink, italics, and so on in your text.
-In XL Release, markdown is supported in task descriptions and comments.
+In XL Release, markdown is supported in task descriptions, script task output, and comments.

 This is a brief overview of the most common Markdown commands.